SS United States: SS United States Conservancy (2011–2024)

 In 2009, the SS United States Conservancy was formed to save the ship by raising funds to purchase her.
+Current members of the SS United States Conservancy Advisory Council include Jerry Hultin (former Under Secretary of the U.S. Navy), Keith Harper (Vice President of Design, Gibbs & Cox - the original firm that designed the SS United States), Bill Miller (maritime historian), Billie Jean King (tennis player), and Kalman Sporn (political strategist and philanthropist).
 On July 30, 2009, H. F. Lenfest, a Philadelphia media entrepreneur and philanthropist, pledged a matching grant of $300,000 to help the Conservancy purchase the vessel from NCL's parent company.
 While Lenfest, a former US Navy captain, did not see the project as economically feasible, he was sympathetic to the ship because his father was one of the naval architects who helped build her.
 The former US president Bill Clinton also endorsed efforts to save the ship, having sailed on her in 1968.

 In November 2010, the Conservancy announced a plan to develop a "multi-purpose waterfront complex" with hotels, restaurants, and a casino along the Delaware River in South Philadelphia at the proposed location of the stalled Foxwoods Casino project.
 In December that year, a detailed study of the site was revealed in tandem with a plan for Harrah's Entertainment to take over the project.
 The deal collapsed later that month when the Pennsylvania Gaming Control Board voted to revoke the casino's license.